A Review of the Macrofactor Macro-Tracking App (in 2025)

 However, if you’re curious about how balanced your macros are or want to see how nutritious your diet is, you could use an app like Macrofactor to track your macros and micros.

-Using Macrofactor to Eat a More Nutritious Diet
+Using Macrofactor to Eat a Better Diet

 As mentioned above, one of the coolest things about Macrofactor is that it goes beyond mere weight loss and weight gain.
 You can also use it to track macronutrients, vitamins, minerals, and fibre.
 If you’re curious about whether you’re eating a nutritious diet, you could try tracking it for a few days, improving as you go.